iqm-finland/KQCircuits/docs/developer/setup.rst

 KQCircuit's Python dependencies and installing new ones, as needed.
 Running KLayout will similarly update KQCircuits' dependencies in its own Python environment.

+If the above didn't work (usually in case of downgrading dependencies), there is an alternative way.
+If you see warnings displaying
+``WARNING: Target directory xyz already exists.
+Specify --upgrade to force replacement.``, this usually indicates that KQCircuits's Python dependencies were not properly upgraded (or downgraded).
+In that case run the following:

+    python3 setup_within_klayout.py --force-package-reinstall

 .. note::
     If a new version of KQCircuits has stopped using a certain Python dependency that will **not** be removed automatically.
 The user has to remove that manually if it causes any problem.